azure-ad-b2c/siem/README.md

     - Location (Based on user request to B2C policy/user flow which results in Condtional Access evaluation)
     - Conditional Access Evaluations Per B2C Policy
     - Conditional Access Evaluations (all relevant operations)
-    - Details of particular Conditional Access Evaluation (click on any row item within Condtional Access Evaulation to get the operation details)
+    - Details (of a particular Conditional Access Evaluation.
+Click on a row item within the Condtional Access Evaulation to view an operation details)

     ![CA1](images/wrkb-ca-1.png)
     ![CA2](images/wrkb-ca-2.png)

 ### Search by CorrelationId

-The [Search by CorrelatiionId](workbook/search-by-correlationid.json) workbook allows you to search Sign-In and Audit Logs against a particular correlation id.
-This is helpful when you are trying to troubleshoot a particular issue and want to filter based on correlation id across both logs.
+The [Search by CorrelationId](workbook/search-by-correlationid.json) workbook allows you to search Sign-In and Audit Logs against a particular correlation id.
+This is helpful when you are trying to troubleshoot a particular issue and want to filter based on a correlation id across both logs.

   ![Search by CorrelatiionId](images/wrkb-search-by-correlationid.png)